 - Constipation or diarrhea

-This condition is usually treated with surgery and may require your dog to stay in the hospital for a few days afterwards.
+This condition is usually treated with surgery to remove the blockage and may require your dog to stay in the hospital for a few days afterwards.

 Swallowing foreign objects, including rubber balls or rubber bands, can pose a serious health issue for your dog.
 If your dog swallows a small rubber band or just a small piece of a rubber ball, in most cases he’ll be just fine.
+It’s best to still call the vet to check if you are unsure.
 But if you notice the symptoms of peritonitis or an intestinal blockage, please call the vet immediately.
-Your fur baby needs fast treatment, which may even save his life.
+Your fur baby needs fast treatment, which could save his life.